shiqidai1002/INFO6205_23/README.md

 ### Mian Program Success Evidence ###

-Our main program has been successively ran.
+Our main program has been successively run.
 It revealed that our genetic algorithm can actually achieve the optimum solution after certain generations.

 This certain generations are based on the `CITY_NUMBER` and the `MAX_POPULATION`.
 The larger these variables are, the more generations we will need to obtain an optimum solution.